u-gupta/Missile-Command/README.md

 A Java based clone of the classic game missile command designed in Processing.

 Compile Instructions:
-- Put the file in a folder called Missile Command
+- Put the file in a folder called "MissileCommand"
-- Open the missile command file using processing
+- Open the "MissileCommand.pde" file using processing
 - Execute the program to start the game.

 Objective: